 Amy Sloan-McCann holds two First Class degrees and has been called to the Bar of England and Wales, and the Bar of Northern Ireland.
 She has extensive experience of student appeals and appears in Court regularly.

 For more on Amy Sloan-McCann, please click here.

 Edward Dobson has a BA in Politics & History and an LLM in Law.
-He is a practising barrister, appearing in court almost every day.
+He is a practising barrister, appearing in court regularly.
 He previously worked for the University of Durham.
-For more on Edward Dobson, please click here.

 Susan Jones studied law at Queen's University Belfast, where she came top in her year.
 She won the Sweet & Maxwell Prize for most distinguished student in LLB final examinations.
 As a barrister, Susan has practised in the areas of crime, personal injury, criminal negligence, and inquests.
 She appears in court regularly.
 She is ranked in the Legal 500 (2022), with the following description: "Susan is thorough and understands a case in minute detail.
 She leaves no stone unturned in acting for clients to get the answers that they want and need.
 Her attitude to clients is professional but kind, and she really gives a case her all."